landelare/ue5coro/README.md

 ```

 There are various other engine features with coroutine support including some
-engine types that are made directly co_awaitable by the plugin.
+engine types that are made directly co_awaitable in `TCoroutine`s.
 Check out the [Awaiters](Docs/Awaiters.md) page for an overview.

 ### Generators